Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: The many-to-one lemma

 \end{lemma} To simplify notation, we introduce the process $(T_n, n\geq 0)$ given by

 Now \eqref{eqn:manytoone} has a more compact form

-The process $T$ is a random walk in random environment: conditionally on the environment $\calL$, $T_n$ is the sum of $n$ independent random variables, and the law of $T_j-T_{j-1}$ only depends on $\calL_j$.
-We observe that under $\P$, $T$ is a random walk.
-By \eqref{eqn:defTheta}, we have $\E(T_n)=0$.
-Moreover by \eqref{eqn:defMun}, we have
+The process $T$ is a random walk in random environment: conditionally on the environment~$\calL$, $T_n$ is the sum of $n$ independent random variables, and the law of $T_j-T_{j-1}$ only depends on $\calL_j$.
+Note that under law $\P$, $T$ is simply a random walk. \begin{remark} Note that the process we call ``random walk in random environment'' is not a typical random walk in random environment.
+Indeed, this process is ``trivial'', in the sense that each random environment is used exactly once.
+In typical random walks in random environment, the random environment is either purely spatial or space-time.
+However, despite looking trivial, the probability for $T$ to make an excursion of length $n$ above $0$, conditionally on the random environment yields a non-trivial exponent inherited from the randomness of the environment. \end{remark}